 Every individual is unique, and everyone brings with them a unique set of traits to the workplace—from their personality and past experiences to the way they learn.
-In fact, there are several types of learning styles and ways that workplace training can be designed to meet those diverse learning needs.
+In fact, there are several types of learning styles and ways that workplace training can be designed to meet those diverse learning needs, as well as decrease learning decay.
 While some individuals learn best with written material, others are make sense of new information when they can see or hear an explanation of what is being taught.

 In order to ensure that employees get the most out of their training experiences, it’s best to tailor workplace training to address the needs of all types of learning styles as much as possible.
 By making small adjustments to existing training or larger changes to your training programs, you can position your organization to achieve strong training ROI, improved employee engagement, and sustained behavior change.

-How to Tailor Training to 7 Different Learning Styles
+How to Tailor Training to the Various Types of Learning Styles

 Though there are many learning theories, we’ll focus on one of the most popular, Howard Gardner’s Seven Learning Styles.
 There are a number of elements that can be included in workplace training so that it appeals and connects to each learning style, helping individuals learn new behaviors that will help improve performance and job effectiveness.

 Here are some ways your training initiatives can be designed to appeal to the various learning styles:

 Visual learners learn by what they see and build comprehension of new concepts through pictures, images, and the spatial relationships of objects.
 Workplace training for visual learners can be tailored to include presentations with plentiful diagrams, videos, and charts.

 Auditory learners are excellent listeners and discern patterns in spoken, lecture-type teaching.
 This type of learner prefers speeches, audio recordings, and training that includes plenty of opportunities for dialogue.